 The number "1A" identifies this specific model in the Akari series and it proudly carries Noguchi's design vision.
 Enrich your home or workspace with sublime lighting and aesthetics by investing in Akari 1A.
 Buy now to experience the fusion of function and beauty in this one-of-a-kind lamp that sets the standard for elegant and modern design.

 Genuine Japanese rice paper lamps with a modern twist

-The Japanese-American artist and designer Isamu Noguchi started designing light sculptures in 1951, and he named these Araki, which means ‘light’ in Japanese.
-Noguchi was intent on creating works that served practical and social purposes.
-On a trip to Japan, he visited Gifu - a city known for their exhibitions of lanterns and paper parasols—and this is when he drew the first sketches for the Akari light sculptures.
-In the years that followed, he created more than 100 models, comprising pendants, floor, table, and ceiling lamps ranging 24 to 290 cm.
+In 1951, the Japanese-American artist and designer began designing light sculptures that were named 'Araki', which means "light" in Japanese.
+Noguchi emphasized that his art should have both practical and social functions.
+On a trip to Japan, he visited Gifu - a city known for the manufacture of lanterns and paper umbrellas - where he drew the first sketches for the Akari light sculptures.
+Within the following years, he created more than 100 models of pendant, table, floor and ceiling lamps in sizes from 24 to 290 centimeters.

 Ever since Isamu Noguchi

 first designed the Akari Light Sculptures, they have been handmade at the Ozeki workshop in Gifu, Japan.
 It takes about 6 hours to produce one lamp and it's all done by the best Japanese craftsmen in the business.
 The transverse bamboo poles are stretched into molds that determine the shape of the lamp.
 Then the paper is carefully glued to the wooden skeleton - one piece at a time to ensure a perfect fit.
 Once the glue has dried, the mold is removed and the shade can now be folded and shipped or stored in flat boxes.